-As an example, let’s look at dramatic method in 1.6, where Duncan arrives at Macbeth’s castle and a conversation ensues between the King and Lady Macbeth.
+As an example, let’s look at dramatic method in 1.6.
+Here, Duncan arrives at Macbeth’s castle and a conversation ensues between the King and Lady Macbeth.
 The scene can be found here http://shakespeare.mit.edu/macbeth/macbeth.1.6.html

 One of the most important aspects of this scene concerns what the audience and characters do and don’t know.
-Shakespeare positions the audience so they have superior knowledge over some of the characters: before this scene commences, the audience know that Duncan’s death has been discussed.
-We have already listened to Lady Macbeth’s regicidal thoughts and consequently, when 1.6 is performed, we have the darkly dramatic irony of Duncan and Banquo praising the outwardly welcoming appearance of Macbeth’s castle.
+Shakespeare positions the audience so they have superior knowledge over some of the characters.
+Before this scene commences, the audience know that Duncan’s death has been discussed.
+After listening to Lady Macbeth’s regicidal thoughts consequently, when 1.6 is performed, there is the darkly dramatic irony of Duncan and Banquo praising the outwardly welcoming appearance of Macbeth’s castle.

 Exits and entrances

-It’s easy to overlook stage directions, but at the start of 1.6 you will notice the sheer number of characters who enter the stage, yet only two of these characters speak.
-The effect is one of power – the King’s retinue throng the stage and of course, the most powerful person in the world of the text speaks first.
-Shakespeare’s decision to give dialogue to Banquo is interesting, as it suggests his centrality, allying him to Duncan, and setting him up in opposition to the Macbeths, reinforcing his essential goodness.
+It’s easy to overlook stage directions, but at the start of 1.6 you will notice the sheer number of characters who enter the stage.
+However, only two of these characters speak.
+The effect is one of power.
+The King’s retinue throng the stage and of course, the most powerful person in the world of the text speaks first.
+Shakespeare’s decision to give dialogue to Banquo is interesting.
+It suggests his centrality, allying him to Duncan, and setting him up in opposition to the Macbeths, reinforcing his essential goodness.

 The most important entrance is that of Lady Macbeth.
 Shakespeare brings her on stage after the innocent dialogue between Duncan and Banquo.
-It is an interesting moment, because she appears in front of all the Thanes and Duncan’s sons, having just considered regicide.
-Her dialogue with Duncan provides a nice dramatic contrast with that of Banquo, and once more underlines a meaning of the play – the way in which the innocent flower hides the serpent.
-Small dramatic details help this, such as Duncan’s request ‘Give me your hand’, which on stage adds a horrible frisson as the victim willingly takes the plotter’s hand.
+Having just considered regicide, it is an interesting moment because she appears in front of all the Thanes and Duncan’s sons.
+Her dialogue with Duncan provides a nice dramatic contrast with that of Banquo.
+It also underlines a meaning of the play – the way in which the innocent flower hides the serpent.
+Small dramatic details help this, such as Duncan’s request ‘Give me your hand.’
+On stage this adds a horrible frisson as the victim willingly takes the plotter’s hand.

 As the above shows, dramatic method is useful to write about when it is related to meanings in the play.
-Students may wish to look at the scene which follows 1.6, where the Macbeths’ discussion about the merits of murder is rich in method, with the focus being on soliloquy, entrances, dialogue and shifts in power.
+Students may wish to look at the scene which follows 1.6.
+This scene captures Macbeth’s’ discussion about the merits of murder is rich in method, the focus being on soliloquy, entrances, dialogue and shifts in power.